Chris Stratton: San Francisco Giants

-Stratton was drafted by the San Francisco Giants in the first round of the 2012 Major League Baseball draft.
-In August, he was hospitalized after a line drive struck him in the head.
+Minor leagues

-Before the 2013 season, Baseball America ranked Stratton as the Giants' third best prospect.
-The Giants added him to their 40-man roster after the 2015 season.
+The San Francisco Giants selected Stratton in the first round of the 2012 Major League Baseball draft.
+He was assigned to the Low–A Salem-Keizer Volcanoes to begin his professional career.
+In August of that year, Stratton was hospitalized after a line drive struck him in the head during batting practice.
+A severe concussion from that event ended his season after only eight appearances, where he had a 3.31 ERA.